dp-69/xpm/README.md

 #### Windows

 All commands are issued from a **x64 Native Tools Command Prompt for VS 2022** command prompt (which is a part of Microsoft's Visual Studio toolset).
-It is assumed that Step 2 is conducted in `C:\` drive.
+It is assumed that Step 1 is conducted in `C:\` drive.
+Note that Step 1 may take at least an hour to execute and occupy around 100 GB of free storage.

-- Step 1 - Installing MPI
+- Installing MPI

 Download installer from https://www.microsoft.com/en-us/download/details.aspx?id=57467 and run it.

-- Step 2 - Installing xpm's dependencies in vcpkg
+- Step 1 - Installing xpm's dependencies in vcpkg
 ```cmd
 > git clone https://github.com/microsoft/vcpkg
 > cd vcpkg